Tweoss/econ/README.md

 The **server** takes post requests (check the [lib.rs](./**client**/login/src/lib.rs) files under the **client** directory) and returns cookies in valid cases.
 When a **client** attempts to connect to the **server**, these cookies will be checked, allowing players to refresh or navigate away without losing progress.
 If the cookies are valid, a *WebSocket* connection is established, starting an *Actix* Actor on the server side.
 This Participant Actor communicates player actions to the Game Actor, which in turn performs calculations and sends messages to Participant Actors.

+## Building after modification

+To run or build the server files, run `cargo run` or `cargo build`, respectively.
+To build the client files, make sure that you are in the corresponding directory and run `cargo install wasm-pack` and then `wasm-pack build --target web --out-name wasm --out-dir ./static` as suggested by [Yew](https://yew.rs/docs/en/getting-started/build-a-sample-app).

 If you find any typos or logical errors or if you would like to contribute, please create an issue or a pull request on GitHub.